Dark-Knight-Rises/Logseq/pages/Operating System.md

 	- The purpose of an operating system is to provide an environment in which the user can execute the programs in an efficient manner.
 - ## Types of OS
 	- There are five types of OSs.
 Batch OS, multiprogramming, multitasking, Real time and, time sharing os.
+	- Batch
-	- Batch OS: A similar set of jobs are stored in the main memory for execution.
-A job gets assigned to the CPU only when the previous job gets completed.
+		- A similar set of jobs are stored in the main memory for execution.
+		- A job gets assigned to the CPU only when the previous job gets completed.
+	-
 -